raifcoonjah/KVM-LenovoLegion5/README.md

 # KVM-LenovoLegion5

 A guide for a successful GPU passthrough on the Lenovo Legion 5 (intel version).
 Please take this as a template and modify it to your needs.
+For the VM we are using win10 but it will work with win11 too, remember windows == spyware

 ### Sources: